Village Aling The Way To Jiri To Everest Trekking

 Accommodations along the route are, by and large, teahouses offering basic room service; bathroom usage is shared.
 A few charge extra for hot showers, and a few even have Wi-Fi access.

-Most of the teahouses along the trek route do have Wi-Fi connectivity, at least for the larger villages like Namche Bazaar.
+Most of the teahouses along the trek route have Wi-Fi connectivity, and Wi-Fi is available in the larger villages like Namche Bazaar.
 But perhaps it may not be so great, may not be as fast as one would love, and sure will cost.
 Just make sure that you use it sparingly to save your battery.

 Preparation and Packing FAQs